Jarryd460/Terraform-Fundamentals/README.md

 * The disadvantages are:
     * Multiple terraform apply required to provision environments
     * More code duplication, but can be minimized with modules.

+##### 08-Testing
+* You need to ensure that your IaC is correct which means it requires some level of testing.
+* You can test by doing some static checking.
+See README.md.
+* You could also automate testing by creating a script file and have that execute your init, plan, apply and destroy terraform commands.
+* Another approach is to use terratest with Go as the programming language and rewrite the above script.